 No Outstanding Debt

-Cars, loans, and family home(s) may already be paid off, making the division of shared debt much more manageable.
+Cars, loans, and family home(s) may be paid off, making the division of shared debt much more manageable.

 Concern About Estate Plans

-Divorce can have a significant impact on any wills and trusts created during the marriage.
+Divorce can have a significant impact on wills and trusts created during the marriage.
 Based on the decisions made in mediation, an attorney can revise your estate plan to ensure that your wishes are honored upon your passing.

-Asset Division in Washington Divorce
+Asset Division in Washington State

 Some issues to consider include: